Dilshan-Chanuka/ai-urban-green-space-management/README.md

     * Area measurements

 The data ingestion process involves reading the CSV files into Spark DataFrames using the `read_data` function.
+The `clean_data` function performs several cleaning operations:

+* **Removing null values:** The function uses `df.dropna` to remove rows with null values in any column except for empty strings.
+* **Converting timestamp columns:** If the DataFrame contains a timestamp column, the function converts it to a timestamp data type using `to_timestamp`.
+The format `M/d/yyyy H:mm` is used to parse the timestamp.
+* **Casting data types:** The function casts the `visitor_count` column to an integer data type using `col("visitor_count").cast("integer")`.
+Similarly, it casts the `event_day` column to a boolean data type using `col("event_day").cast("boolean")`.

+By cleaning and preprocessing the data, the system ensures that it is in a suitable format for further analysis and modeling.

 Functions:
 ```python